What is flexible dieting?

 Flexible dieting is not really a diet – it is more of an approach to nutrition.
 It involves meeting daily targets of protein, carbohydrate and fat that have been calculated specifically for you in order to reach a specific body composition goal.
 This may be to lose fat, build muscle or just to maintain weight and improve your overall health.
 The focus is on reaching these personal targets, with food selection left up to you!
 And we mean that — there are ZERO food restrictions.
-All the normal rules you find in a typical diet don’t exist (that’s right – carbs, sugar, processed foods, wheat, and dairy are all “allowed”).
+All the normal rules you find in a typical diet don’t exist (that’s right – carbs, sugar, processed foods, gluten, and dairy are all “allowed”).
 Basically, flexible dieting is completely personalised to you and your lifestyle.

 What flexible dieting helps to achieve: